Skip to Content

 What Remedies Are Available for Breach of Contract?

 Virginia law provides several remedies for breach of contract, including compensatory damages, consequential damages, and specific performance.
 Compensatory damages aim to place the injured party in the position they would have been in if the breach had not occurred.
 Consequential damages cover additional losses indirectly caused by the breach, while specific performance may compel the breaching party to fulfill their contractual obligations when monetary damages alone are insufficient.
-Our attorneys at J. S. Burton, P.L.C. ensure that these remedies are pursued appropriately to meet your specific needs.
+Our attorneys at J. S. Burton, P.L.C. work to ensure that these remedies are pursued appropriately to meet your specific needs.

 Choosing the right remedy involves strategic consideration of the business implications and associated costs.
-By balancing legal considerations with business priorities, we ensure that the chosen approach aligns with your overall business strategy while effectively addressing the breach.
+By balancing legal considerations with business priorities, we help ensure that the chosen approach aligns with your overall business strategy while effectively addressing the breach.

 Why Should I Hire a Breach of Contract Lawyer in Virginia?